redarmindia/redarmindia.github.io/docs/index.md

 ## About

-Research, Engineer & Develop AI & Robotics for Mobility
+Research, Engineer & Develop the AI & Robotics for Mobility

 Coming up soon.